 - Consider your audience, since certain events or news items may be more appropriate and/or appeal better to a particular group, and not everything needs to be posted.

 - Tailor content to the best platform — younger students tend to prefer Instagram and Twitter, while Facebook typically appeals to a slightly older audience.
-Visual posts work well on Instagram and Facebook, where short, snappy posts work better on Twitter
+Visual posts work well on Instagram and Facebook, where short, snappy posts work better on Twitter (see “Play by the rules” below).

 - All athletics teams are "The Huskies," regardless of gender (no “Lady Huskies" allowed).